n111h/cms.484.journal/journal.md

 Created folders within the project for each team member to be able to work in, and not have to worry too much about conflicts.

 As a group, we started figuring out how to use this journal, Ben was watching attentively, Noah directing us on what to do.
 Hopefully git is nice to us.

 ---

+### 2022/02/07 11:25 - Deandra: Udemy course learning

+Completed one hour of Udemy course on game development.
+Attempted to create a laser shooter game.

+---